How a Ponzi Scheme Cost Me $180,000 & What I Did Next?

 They explained, in simple terms, how Ponzi schemes work, how early payments are made using new investors’ money, and how funds are often spread across different accounts to make them harder to trace.

 They asked me for bank statements, wire receipts, emails, and any documents I had.
 Nothing felt rushed.
-They were honest about what might be possible and what might not.
+They didn’t just collect documents; they explained what they were looking for and why.

 After several months, I got an update I had almost stopped hoping for.